Dawid33/tutor-handbook/docs/java/variables.md

 * What happens when a variable is used before it is given a value?

+* How can an assignment statement be evaluated as an expression?

 Further recommendations:

 - [Top Java Software Errors: 50 Common Java Errors and How to Avoid Them](https://stackify.com/top-java-software-errors/)